escapegameibk/microcontroller/ECPROTO.md

 payload is empty.
 The slave should respond with a message with the same id and with the id-list as payload.
 A null-termination is not required.

+11. Request gpio pin state 0x0A

+Request wther the requested gpio pin is enabled or not.
+This action takes 2 parameters: the register id, and the bit.
+It returns a frame with the same id and 3 paramters: the register id, the bit, and the pin state.
+The pin state should be 0 if the pin is disabled, and 1 if the pin is enabled.

+# ERRATA

+An errat, or things known to be wrong or have gone wrong in the past.

+## The baud rate problem

+Well as you maynow see in the documentation, the default baud rate for the ecp- bus is 38400 baud.
+It was previously set to 115200 baud...
+Then i had a glimpse at the atmel datasheet forthe atmega 2560.
+There is a table in the usart section of the datasheet of the atmel, and found out, that eith a 16MHz oszillator the error on transmission is ~ -3%, which makes the uart connection drop some frames.
+The baud rate was then shrunk to